Investment and growth in Thurrock

 National Grid is proposing to construct approximately 180 kilometres of new 400 kilovolt electricity cabling connecting Norwich in Norfolk to Tilbury in Thurrock.

-National Grid is currently preparing its application for development consent for the Norwich to Tilbury project.
-It is aiming to submit this application to the Planning Inspectorate in 2025.
+National Grid submitted its application for development consent for the Norwich to Tilbury project to the Planning Inspectorate in August 2025.
+The application is currently in the pre-examination stage.

 Main proposals in Thurrock